Housing Sign-Up FAQs

 What if I want to choose a living-learning community or special living option?

-Living-learning communities (LLCs) include Allen Hall/Unit One (all of Allen), Weston Exploration (all of Weston), WIMSE (Trelease floors 1- 3), LEADS (Hopkins Hall floor 2), Health Professions (Oglesby floors 3-4), Intersections (Babcock Hall floors 1-2), Innovation LLC (Wardall floors 5, 6, 7, and 8), Sustainability (LAR-Shelden floors 2-3), Global Crossroads (Saunders Hall floors 2-3), and Honors Living-Learning Community (Nugent Hall floors 3 & 4).
-The new Business LLC (Wassaja floor 4) will be opening in fall 2018.
+Living-learning communities (LLCs) include Allen Hall/Unit One (all of Allen), Weston Exploration (all of Weston), WIMSE (Trelease floors 1- 3), LEADS (Hopkins Hall floor 2), Health Professions (Oglesby floors 3-4), Intersections (Babcock Hall floors 1-2), Innovation LLC (Wardall floors 5, 6, 7, and 8), Sustainability (LAR-Shelden floors 2-3), Global Crossroads (Saunders Hall floors 2-3), Honors Living-Learning Community (Nugent Hall floors 3 & 4), and Business LLC (Wassaja floor 4).

 Students who currently live in living-learning communities, non-visitation rooms, Scholars Community, Transfer Community, and the Snyder substance-free hall may reassign to their same room, floor and/or hall during the regular Housing Sign-Up access times.

-Students not currently in one of these spaces may move to a special living option during the Any Hall/Room phase which begins Tuesday, October 17.
+Students not currently in one of these spaces may move to a special living option during the Any Hall/Room phase.
 Additional requirements must be met for the Honors LLC and the Transfer Community.

 What is the substance-free community, and how do I select it?